hector4213/Memoir/README.md

 Memoir is an application where users can share their [stories](#creating-a-story) about their friends, loved ones, pets, anybody really!
 Users can post [entries](#posting-an-entry) about a memorable moment they had with that individual.

-Since stories can be told in many ways, memoir encourages you post in many formats!.
+Since stories can be told in many ways, memoir encourages you post in many formats!
 Post an entry with a YouTube link of a video that reminds you of them, post a picture of your favourite trip with them, send them a love song from a soundcloud link or keep it simple with plain text.

 ## Table of contents